Directions to The Monument

 *The National Wallace Monument is part of ScotRail’s Kids Go Free offer, for more information on how to get a ticket click here.

-It takes approximately 1 hour to walk from Stirling Train Station (2.6 miles).
-There is the option to go via Riverside and Cambuskenneth where you can see the Cambuskenneth Abbey, or through Stirling and Causewayhead, crossing the Old Stirling Bridge.
+It takes just under 1 hour to walk from Stirling Train Station.
+There is the option to go through Stirling and Causewayhead, crossing the Old Stirling Bridge, or via Riverside and¬†Cambuskenneth where you can see the Cambuskenneth Abbey.